Dramat3ch/reels_downloader/README.md

    - Follow the instructions to set a name and username for your bot.
    - Once the bot is created, BotFather will provide you with a token.
 Copy this token.

-4. **Configure Bebrasaver:**
+4. **Configure Instagram Reels Downloader:**

-   - Navigate to the Bebrasaver project directory.
+   - Navigate to the Instagram Reels Downloader project directory.
    - Open the `config.py` file.
    - Paste the Telegram bot token from BotFather into the `YOUR_TELEGRAM_BOT_TOKEN` field.